-With these simple tips, you can make the most of your small kitchen.
+You can make the most of your small kitchen with these simple tips.
 You’ll find it easy to cook, clean, and eat when everything has its proper place.

 So, take the time to sort through and invest in some handy and trendy kitchen storage hacks.
 Then, you’ll find you no longer avoid the kitchen or spend as little time in there as possible.

 For more home organization and minimalist living tips, follow me on Pinterest!
-I share the best resources, reviews, and more for minimalist home design and living.
+I share the best resources and reviews for minimalist home design and living.